Prof-ThiagoOliveira/planExp/README.md

 Status](https://ci.appveyor.com/api/projects/status/fva5so5gjy23sir5/branch/master?svg=true)](https://ci.appveyor.com/project/Prof-ThiagoOliveira/planExp)

-`planExp` is a package under development to plan, analyse, and simulate experiments using the Shiny dashboard for visualization.
+`planExp` is a package under development to plan, analyse, and simulate experiments using Shiny dashboard for visualization.
 This project started on the day 22 of June, with focuses in planning experiments and teaching.

 # Experimental Planning